GolgoPA/10-4-hw/README.md

   Priority = 11                   # run after main backup
 }

-#
-# Standard Restore template, to be changed by Console program
-#  Only one such job is needed for all Jobs/Clients/Storage ...

-...skipping 1 line
 Job {
   Name = "RestoreFiles"
   Type = Restore
   Client=hw-10-4-n1-fd
   Storage = File1
-# The FileSet and Pool directives are not used by Restore Jobs
-# but must not be removed
   FileSet="Full Set"
   Pool = File
   Messages = Standard